cwells/adhd/README.md

     adhd example django/up

+This will:
+- create a virtualenv and install Django
-This will run `django-admin startproject` (Django docs [here](https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-a-project)) to create the default Django installation and open the front and admin pages in your browser.
+- run `django-admin startproject` (Django docs [here](https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-a-project)) to create a basic Django project
+- and finally, open the front and admin pages in your browser to verify functionality.

 # Configuration

+An typical config dir will look something like this:

+      .adhd
+      ├── bin/
+      │   ├── adhd/
+      │   ├── lib/
+      │   └── plugins/
+      ├── projects/
+      │   ├── project1.yaml
+      │   ├── project2.yaml
+      │   ├── project3.yaml
+      │   ├── ...
+      │   └── projectn.yaml
+      └── requirements.txt

+Each project file will have the following form:

 ```yaml
 home: [str]                   # path to project directory